Norwegian footballers made a splash in the Premier League in the 1990s, but who are the famous names of today?

 Martin Ødegaard (Real Madrid, on loan at FC Heerenveen)

-Norway’s Lionel Messi and great youth hope, Ødegaard joined Los Blancos (well, Real Madrid Castilla – the youth/reserve side) at the tender age of 17.
+Norway’s Lionel Messi and great youth hope, Martin Ødegaard joined Los Blancos (well, Real Madrid Castilla – the youth/reserve side) at the tender age of 17.

 Ødegaard played regularly with the Castilla side for a few months while also training with the Real Madrid first-team and making a few appearances with the senior side.
 He became the youngest debutant in the history of the club at 16 years and 157 days old when he was subbed in for Ronaldo during a league match against Getafe CF.